-3.6.1 Saving Configurations
+4.7.1 Saving Configurations

 Sensor settings are saved temporarily by selecting the OK button in the Device Setup window after configuration, but they are lost when the device is powered off.
-To save current settings in the device memory for the future, use the Save Current Settings feature.
+To save current settings so they are automatically restored the next time the device is powered on, select Settings > Save Current Settings.